cose-wg/HPKE/draft-ietf-cose-hpke.md

 Parameters to COSE_KDF_Context MAY be found in either the protected or unprotected headers.

-Unless understood in some consistent way by sender and receiver, they are ignored.
+Unless understood in some consistent way by sender and recipient, they are ignored.

 When using  "HPKE key encryption",